Software Testing Outsourcing Guide

 - The efficiency of testing tools.

-Your QA manager needs to extend this set of reference points with more specific characteristics relevant to your software testing project and potential problem points.
+Your QA manager needs to extend this set of KPIs with more specific ones relevant to your software testing projects and potential problem points.

 Manage vendor performance

-So that your software testing outsourcing vendor continues to render their services at the same level or step up, your dedicated QA manager has to supervise their performance.
-They need to review testing documentation at least once a month.
-They also have to provide the testing team with regular feedback, detect hidden wasteful steps and cost drivers, align your business practices with the vendor’s and uncover the root causes of testing process complications.
+For your QA outsourcing vendor to continue rendering their services at the same level or step up, your dedicated QA manager has to supervise their performance.
+A QA manager needs to review testing documentation at least once a month.
+They also have to provide the test team with regular feedback, detect hidden wasteful steps and cost drivers, align your business practices with the vendor’s work processes and uncover the root causes of QA process complications.

-In case a lot of bugs are missed or unclearly reported, your QA professional should provide the vendor with the relevant feedback for them to eliminate the real reason of these faults.
-The most common cause of missed bugs and unclear bug reports is business requirements and software functions misunderstood by the testing team.
-So, to be sure the outsourcing testing team does understand the intended software functions and business requirements, the QA manager can organize ad hoc interviews among them.
+To meet your actual QA outsourcing concerns, vendor management should be based on continuous communication between your QA professional and the vendor’s dedicated manager.
+For example, if a lot of bugs are missed or unclearly reported, your QA professional should provide the vendor with the relevant feedback for them to eliminate the real reason for these faults.
+The most common cause of missed bugs and unclear bug reports is business requirements and software requirements specification misunderstood by the test team.
+So, to be sure the outsourced test team does understand the intended software functions and business requirements, the QA manager can organize ad hoc interviews among them.

 Consider multivendor strategy

-Vendor performance assessment results may turn out to be alarming: your only vendor’s testing quality doesn’t meet your expectations, they allocate incompetent testing staff, their capacity is insufficient to meet your needs or the testing documentation is poor.
-In this case, your whole project is at risk since you strongly depend on one vendor.
+Vendor performance assessment results may turn out to be alarming: your only vendor’s testing quality doesn’t meet your expectations, they allocate incompetent test staff, use outdated bug reporting tools, their capacity is insufficient to meet your needs or the test documentation is poor.
+Getting locked in with such a vendor puts the entire project or even a number of projects at risk.
 Thus, it may be relevant to consider a multivendor strategy.
-This strategy implies involving a number of vendors and making each of them responsible for a separate project.
+This strategy implies involving a number of vendors and making each of them responsible for a separate project or a project part.
 This makes vendor replacement much easier, but the strategy is not a universal lifesaver.

-The multivendor strategy requires certain project and business scale.
-A project has to require at least 30 outsourced testers to be worth the time spent on search and management of several vendors.
+The multivendor strategy requires a certain project and business scale.
+A project has to comprise at least 30 outsourced testers to be worth the time spent on the search and management of several vendors.

 Software testing outsourcing is not a tricky process if you know what to expect from it.
-The whole scope of testing outsourcing can be put as simple as that: preparation, making a prudent choice, regular assessment and management.
-This is to be your success formula spiced up with an appropriate risk mitigation plan and an opportunity to use the multivendor strategy if applicable.
+The whole scope of testing outsourcing can be put as simple as that: preparation, making a prudent choice, regular assessment and management, coping with common challenges of outsourced testing.
+This is to be your success formula spiced up with an appropriate risk mitigation plan and an opportunity to use the multivendor strategy.